 Many people consider Pathao (and similar ride-hailing businesses) to be a taxi service or a mere transportation app or a logistics company.
 But to my understanding, this is a mischaracterization of these businesses.”

-I wrote this take in 2018 and almost every ride-hailing companies have since expanded beyond rides.
+I wrote this take in 2018 and almost every ride-hailing company has since expanded beyond rides.

 As mentioned earlier, ride-hailing drivers are currently treated as contractors and don’t enjoy the benefits that other transportation workers enjoy in Bangladesh.

 This classification is not unique to the Bangladesh market.
-It is the case for ride-hailing drivers in many markets.
+This is the case for ride-hailing drivers in many markets.

 This definition, however, has come under serious scrutiny of late.
-And we have seen that ride-hailing companies had to change this classification in a number of markets and offer greater benefits to drivers.
+We have seen that ride-hailing companies had to change this classification in several markets and offer greater benefits to drivers.

 To understand the demands of The Dhaka Ride Sharing Drivers Union we have to understand the power dynamics of ride-hailing relationships.